by Victor Sesma

 |Shared Car Blablacar||From ~20€||At least 4h||Blablacar.es||Ride prices change a lot from driver to driver|

-The best service from Alicante to Madrid is by high-speed trains.
-The only company operating the service at the moment is Renfe and -from June 2023- Iryo too.
+The best service from Alicante to Madrid is by high-speed train.
+The companies operating the service -or starting soon- are Renfe, Iryo (from June 2023), Ouigo (starting May 2023) and Avlo (starting 27th March 2023).
 There are usually more than 10 high-speed train services per day to Madrid.

 But there are also other types of services running on the route: Alvia and Media Distancia.